Semrush helps you:

 That long tail keyword has a lot less competition than the head term “link building”.

-This same idea also applies to Google Adwords (PPC).
-Long tail can be cheaper to bid on than super popular head terms.
+This same idea also applies to Google Ads (PPC).
+A long tail keyword variation can be cheaper to bid on than super popular head terms.

 Reason #2: Long tail keywords have high conversion rates